pakyow/pakyow/docs/environment/configuration.md

 ---

-env.default: the environment name to start when not explicitly provided
+mode.default: the mode to start when not otherwise provided
 _default_: development

 ---